 which has the same form of the equation for a unit mass particle with energy $E^2_{eff}/2$ moving in one-dimensional effective potential given by

 where $\varepsilon=0$ for null geodesics and $\varepsilon=-1$ for time-like geodesics.

-The effective potential (\ref{f6}) of the system for both null and time-like geodesics is influenced not only by the parameters $a, b$ and $M$, but also by the global monopole parameter $\alpha_0$.
+We see that the effective potential (\ref{f6}) for null or time-like geodesics is influenced not only by the parameters $a, b$, and $M$ but also by the global monopole characterized by the parameter $\alpha_0$.
 One can see that the effective potential of the system decreases compared to the result without the effects of global monopole, since in the context of gravitation and cosmology, the values of the global monopole parameter $\alpha_0$ typically lies $0 < \alpha_0 < 1$.

 In Figure 6, we present plots of the effective potential for null geodesics without and with the effects of the global monopole parameter: $\alpha_0 = 1$ and $\alpha_0 = 0.5$.
 On the left side, we set $b = 2.3\,M>2\,M$ and $a = 1.5\,M$, while on the right side, we use $b = 2.3\,M>2\,M$ and $a = 2\,M$.
 It can be observed that the effective potential for null geodesics is diminished under the influence of the global monopole, as compared to the case without the presence of global monopole parameter ($\alpha_0 \to 1$).